RafalGontarski/MyShop-backendV2/README.md

 ### Acknowledgments

 A heartfelt thank you to everyone who contributed to the creation of the "Będzie Łowione" project.
-Being inspired by Thomann's store was key in shaping our website.
+Being inspired by Thomann's store was key in shaping my website.
-Thank you for visiting and using our shop!
-We wish you successful fishing adventures and hope that "Gone Fishing" will become your favorite online destination for fishing gear!
+Thank you for visiting and using my shop!
+We wish you successful fishing adventures and hope that "Będzie Łowione" will become your favorite online destination for fishing gear!

 ## License